Sasho80/5.1.Loops/README.md

 We can solve the problem using a for loop, via which we will pass through the numbers from 1 to 100 using the i variable, and print the numbers in the body of the loop.

+02.Example: Numbers up to 1000, Ending by 7
+Write a program that finds all numbers within the range [1 … 1000] that end in 7.
+Hints and Guidelines
+We can solve the problem by combining a for loop for passing through the numbers from 1 to 1000 and a condition to check if each of the numbers ends in 7.
+Of course, there are other solutions too, but let's solve the problem using a loop + condition.